-ranslated from the 1937 edition of Die Spur des Juden im Wandel der Zeiten, written by Alfred Rosenberg in 1919 and first published in 1920.
+Translated from the 1937 edition of Die Spur des Juden im Wandel der Zeiten, written by Alfred Rosenberg in 1919 and first published in 1920.
+This English language translation by Gerhard Lauck was first published in 2013.
 Tracing Jewry’s interaction with non-Jews from antiquity to the 20th century, Rosenberg discerns a constantly re-occurring pattern.
 First, the Jews are accepted, or at least tolerated, despite their pronounced desire for exclusivity.
 Jewish usury results over time in great wealth and influence, often even special privileges.
 Ultimately, the burden of usury, abuse of power, arrogance and hardly concealed hostility toward everything non-Jews trigger a backlash, the tables are turned and the Jews suffer persecution.
 Relying heavily on Jewish sources such as the Talmud and various Jewish authors, Rosenberg examines the Jewish spirit as well as the Jewish role in Freemasonry, the French revolution and communism.

 If one approaches, without the worn out dogma of a tear-damp sensitivity, the whole complex of the historical events regarding the Jews and their relationship to the other folks, then one could already determine one thing: if the results in the behavior of all folks toward the one Jew folk are the same, then this, at least in the main, can only be determined by the character of this Jew folk.
 For the individualities of the Persians, Spaniards or Germans are the varying factors in the history regarding the Jews, the Jew’s personality, on the other hand, is the constant, inalterable factor, furthermore even escalated through strict racial breeding.